system76/docs/_articles/fix-raw-image-previews.md

 ## Install RawTherapee

-RawTherapee can handle a large array of raw image formats.
-We can use RawTherapee's ability to convert raw images into pngs to create thumbnails for other programs.
+The Files app doesn't display thumbnails for raw images by default, but RawTherapee can handle a large array of raw image formats.
+We can use RawTherapee's ability to convert raw images into PNGs to create thumbnails for other programs.

 ```
 sudo apt install rawtherapee